markleetw/invoice-checker/README.md

 - Input your invoice numbers (from right to left).
 - The program will check the numbers everytime after you press any key.
 - You don't need to input full invoice numbers unless you hit the jackpot.
-- When dialogue popup, read it and press Enter (auto reset input and focus).
+- When dialogue popup, read it and press Enter (auto clean text and focus on field).

 ## Example